 There is also the matter of timing and rates.
 You may be aware that mortgage rates are constantly on the move.
 Some days, they move higher, other days lower.
 Economic conditions in the U.S. and in the world are part of what drive rates, but there are other factors that determine whether rates will move higher or lower in the coming days, weeks and months.

 A dedicated loan officer observes the movement of rates—and the forces that drive them—every day and can advise you whether you should lock your rate today or wait to see lower rates in the coming weeks.

 This is not to say that every good loan officer has a mortgage rate crystal ball; but in those cases where the likelihood of lower rates is strong, you may save money by taking a loan officer’s advice to take advantage of a favorable movement in the mortgage market.

 When an underwriter approves a loan, there are conditions to be satisfied.
 Sometimes these are updated pay stubs or bank statements or letters of explanation for unusual circumstances.
 As loan officers, we are often able to persuade the underwriter to waive many of the conditions they ask for, or handle them on your behalf without having to delay the process or put an additional burden on the borrower.

 Finally, there is the matter of personal contact.
 The mortgage process today is far more complex and involved than it was just a few years ago.
 There is new terminology, new disclosures and forms, and new procedures.
 As loan officers, we are committed to being a resource to our clients, available to answer the many questions that always arise during the course of a loan process.

 Do you have a mortgage loan question that an experienced loan officer can answer?
-Contact us now by clicking the button below.

 Ready to Apply For a Mortgage?